 - Other single race (typically non-Hispanic, but can include Hispanic tax units as well if data in a small number of states where data limitations do not allow for separate estimation of the Hispanic population)

 In approaching each state, we first evaluated the sample of tax units estimated via the 5-year ACS (functionally households broken down into tax unit estimates using the methods described above), as well as our own internal samples of tax units, along the seven dimensions described above for the first seven racial and ethnic groups.
 We selected minimum sample sizes that balanced interests in illuminating subgroup incidence with interests in reducing noise over time and ensuring the validity of subgroup estimates.
 Where the sample was deemed sufficient both within the ACS and within the ITEP dataset, we moved forward with assigning race weights for that subgroup in our model.
-White tax units are the only discrete group for which we were able to calculate reliable estimates for the non-elderly population in all 50 states and the District of Columbia.
+White and Hispanic tax units are the only two discrete groups for which we were able to calculate reliable estimates for all 50 states and the District of Columbia.
 Where sample size was lacking either in the ACS data or within ITEP data, we subsumed that group into our eighth racial group (“Other single race”).
 This method has both strengths and weaknesses.
 We thought it important that revenues are able to sum across racial and ethnic groups within each state, and this method allows for that.
 However, we are also allowing the definition of the “Other single race” group to vary across states.
 This means that the composition of group eight (other single race) is both highly diverse and highly variable across states, and we, therefore, caution against drawing conclusions from this group’s tax payments or demographic distribution.

 For state modeling, the fourth group identified above (American Indian and/or Alaska Native) only includes those tax units living away from federally recognized reservations, a group sometimes referred to as urban Indians.
 American Indians living on reservations are excluded from our state estimates because, as sovereign nations, many tribal governments have their own systems of taxation and those tax systems are outside the scope of our analyses.
 In assigning race weights for the urban Indian population, we began with estimates based on the ACS microdata for all American Indian and Alaska Native households and then backed out a subset of those households that resemble those living on federally recognized reservations.
 This was accomplished by comparing ACS tables showing the number of American Indian and/or Alaska Native households in specific income bands that live in a state to tables showing the number living on federally recognized reservations.
 In many instances we found that lower-income American Indian and/or Alaska Native households were disproportionately likely to reside on reservations, though this was not found to be the case in every state.